Exact Clustering in Tensor Block Model: Statistical Optimality and Computational Limit: Proof Sketches and Technical Overview of Main Results

-Next, we specifically discuss how to bound $l_1^{(0)}$ while the same argument applies to the other $l_k^{(0)}$.
-Recall $z_1^{(0)}$ is the cluster outcome of applying $k$-means on rows of $\hat\Y_1$ ($\hat\Y_1$ is defined in \eqref{eq:low-dim-loadings}).
-We can check applying $k$-means on the rows of $\hat\Y_1$ is equivalent to applying $k$-means on the rows of
+Our analysis is conducted on the misclassification loss $l_k^{(t)}$ defined in \eqref{eq:loss}.
+We specifically discuss how to bound $l_1^{(0)}$ while the same argument applies to the other $l_k^{(0)}$s.
+Recall $z_1^{(0)}$ is the clustering outcome of applying $k$-means on rows of $\hat\Y_1$ ($\hat\Y_1$ is defined in \eqref{eq:low-dim-loadings}).
+One can check applying $k$-means on the rows of $\hat\Y_1$ is equivalent to applying $k$-means on the rows of

 where $\bbP_{\hat\U}:=\hat\U\hat\U^\top$ is the projection operator.
 Under proper regularity conditions, we can prove that